 For 2020 - 2021, there were 1.75 completed student applications for every vocational program seat.
 In some communities, there were twice as many applications as available seats.
 Approximately 8000 students who apply are currently on wait lists to attend a CTE program; most of them live in gateway cities and other low-income communities.
-At least 2000 more students want to attend but are not served by any vocational school in their geographic area.
+At least 2000 more students want to attend but are not served by any vocational school in their geographic area or didn't apply because they knew they couldn't get in.